msdeep14/DeepDataBase/README.md

 ## DEVELOPMENT:
 The whole project is initially done on eclipse platform(C/C++ perspective)-> in repo [MiniDataBase](https://github.com/msdeep14/MiniDataBase)

-Further modifications are done on linux
+Further modifications are done on Ubuntu System, [Atom](https://atom.io/) editor.

 For execution: Open directory DeepDatabase(branch:master) and on terminal